 1. Work and live in Italy

-The most important benefit of obtaining Italian citizenship is the possibility of living and working in Italy stress-free.
+The most important benefit of obtaining Italian citizenship is the possibility of living and working in Italy without any type of restrictions.
 Once you become an Italian citizen, you will no longer need to think about visa renewal periods.
 Also, Italian citizenship grants access to all other EU member states.

 2. Study in Italy